-Poor Listening Habits Poor Listeners Good Listeners Criticizing a speaker Criticize the speaker's voice, clothes, or looks.
-Therefore, they decide that the speaker won't say anything important.
-Realize that a lecture is not a popularity contest.
-Good listeners look for the ideas being presented, not for things to criticize.
-Finding fault with the speaker disagreeing with something the speaker states that they Listen with the mind, not the emotions.
-Good listeners jot down something they disagree with to ask the speaker later, then go on listening.
+Business Commu HM-101 of the lecture then go on listening.
 Allowing yourself to be distracted Use little distractions someone coughing, a pencil dropping, the door opening and closing as an excuse to stop listening. concentrate on what the Faking attention listen.
 They expect to get the Understand that speakers talk about what they think is most important.
 Good listeners know that a good lecture may not contain the same information as the textbook.
 Forcing every lecture into one format Outline the lecture in detail.
 The listener is so concerned with organization that he misses the content.
 Adjust their style of note-taking to the speaker's topic and method of organization.
 Listening only for facts Only want the facts.
 They consider everything else to be only the speaker's opinion.
 Want to see how the facts and examples support the speaker's ideas and arguments.
-Good listeners know that facts are important, because they support ideas.
-Think it is too difficult to follow the speaker's complicated ideas and logic.
+Good listeners know that facts are important, because they support ideas. u Think it is too difficult to follow the speaker's complicated ideas and logic.
 A poor listener wants entertainment, not education.
 Want to learn something new and try to understand the speaker's point.
 A good listener is not afraid of difficult, technical, or complicated ideas.
 Calling a subject boring Decide a lecture is going to be dull and "turn out" the speaker.
 Listen closely for information that can be important and useful, even when a lecture is dull.

-words such as communist, to understand the speaker's Wasting thought speed Move along lazily with the speaker even though thinking is faster than speaking.
-A poor Use any extra time or pauses in the lecture to reflect on the speaker's message.
+Overreacting to "push button" emotional words Get upset at words which trigger certain emotions words such as communist, income tax, Hitler or abortion.
+Emotion begins and listening ends.
+Hear these same words.
+When they do, they listen very carefully.
+A good listener tries to understand the speaker's point of view.
+Wasting thought speed speaker even though thinking is faster than speaking.
+A Use any extra time or pauses in the lecture to reflect on the speaker's message.
 They think about what the speaker is saying, summarize the main points, and think about the next points.